pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 08. On the basis of the last quote the article provides from the vice president of Daily Disposal, one can infer that the company has not invested in any other initiatives to lessen its negative impact on the environment.

-Item.
 08. Com base na última citação que o artigo fornece ao vice-presidente da Daily Disposal, pode- se inferir que a empresa não investiu em nenhuma outra iniciativa para diminuir seu impacto negativo no meio ambiente.